saaralonbarkat/site/cv.Rmd

 Sharon Gilad and Saar Alon-Barkat, "A Comparison of Public and Private Organizations?
 Management of Mass Social Protest via Communications".
 Paper presented at the 2014 SOG (Structure and Organization of Government) conference, Jerusalem (Jan 2014).

 Saar Alon-Barkat, "Designing Universal Measures for Dimensional Publicness".
 Paper presented at the 2014 SOG (Structure and Organization of Government) conference, Jerusalem (Jan 2014).

-Saar Alon Barkat, Tamar Hofnung, "Between State and Private Sector: Battered Women Shelters Policy in Israel".
-Paper presented at the 15th Annual Conference of the Israeli Political Science Association (ISPSA).
-Jerusalem (May 2013).

 ---